tanlethanh/emptyui/packages/float/README.md

 A flexible Float component with pure layout measurement to create your own floating components Modal, Bottom Sheet, Dropdown, Tooltip in React Native.

+## Why?

+Most React Native floating component libraries try to do everything, making it hard to customize animations, styles, or even just the backdrop.
+This library provides a simple Float component that handles positioning while giving you complete freedom over animations, styles.

 ## Installation

 ```bash